ProgSys/pg_disatools/README.md

 		- if Alt is helt, then the anchor is moved relative to the position
 		- if Shift is helt, then you can rotate the keyframe with left and right
 	- You now can 'Crop' a cutout in it's context menu

+===  01.07.2017 - v0.7.9 ===
+  * Sprite Sheet Editor v0.3.9 alpha:
+	- Fixed several crashes regarding the 'Crop' function
+	- Added a function to auto find cutouts on a sprite sheet
+		- To use it, just right click on a empty space in a sprite sheet and then select 'Auto find cutouts'
 ```

 ### Older versions: